sangtaeha/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

     W_cubic(t) = C * (t - K)^3 + W_max                (Eq.
 1)
 ~~~

-where C is a constant fixed to determine the aggressiveness of window
-increase in high BDP networks, t is the elapsed time from the
+where t is the elapsed time in seconds from the beginning of the
-beginning of the current congestion avoidance, and K is the time
+current congestion avoidance, and K is the time
 period that the above function takes to increase the current window
 size to W_max if there are no further congestion events and is
 calculated using the following equation: